Issue No: | 4 |

 Research findings and cultural competence

-Cases and assessments often [recent SCPB audit activity] refer to missing/absent fathers or sometimes do not mention any father figures at all.
+Cases and assessments often [Partnership Board audit activity] refer to missing/absent fathers or sometimes do not mention any father figures at all.
 Professionals should check out with families/young people if there are any significant males in the child’s life and where they are.
 Practitioners should take into consideration where and when would be best to complete assessments and interviews so that dads can be present and a part of the child’s wider experience of life.
+Professionals should consider the new partners of parents and their role within the child’s life.

 Finding out about the lived experience of the child

-Professional Curiosity: practitioners need to understand what is happening within a family rather than making assumptions or accepting things at face value.
-In other words they need to ask questions and observe the child’s surroundings.
-Ask them ‘What is life like for the child living at home?’
+Curiosity: practitioners need to understand what is happening within a family rather than making assumptions or accepting things at face value.
+In other words they need to ask questions, observe the child’s surroundings, think about what they know about the child and what their normal behaviours are.
+They need to ask themselves ‘What is life like for the child living at home?’
 ‘What is it like for the family?’
 ‘How does the child react to parents?’

 Eileen Munro (2011), whilst referring to Ofsted’s findings [2011:8] gave a number of helpful suggestions for practitioners to follow when making assessments on children and young people.
 For practitioners to:-